opannekoucke/sympkf/README.md

-[SymPKF: a symbolic and computational toolbox for the design of univariate parametric Kalman filter dynamics](https://github.com/opannekoucke/sympkf)<!-- omit in toc -->
+[SymPKF: a symbolic and computational toolbox for the design of parametric Kalman filter dynamics](https://github.com/opannekoucke/sympkf)<!-- omit in toc -->
 ===============================================